 Kai-awase decorated shells

 Karuta is a Japanese card game that has its ancestry in kai-awase.
-Kai-awase is a picture-matching game that was created using detailed illustrations from The Tales of Genji painted inside gilded shells.
+Kai-awase is a picture-matching game that was created using detailed illustrations from The Tale of Genji painted inside gilded shells.

 E-awase, the picture contest, is another ancestor of karuta.
 Murasaki Shikibu devotes Chapter 17 of her Heian epic The Tale of Genji to the courtly pastime of judging manuscript illustrations.